bombasticSlacks/Aspirant/Game/Trades-Training.md

 You never suffer penalties due to intoxication or exotic comestibles.

 #### Find A Buyer
 As a [Downtime Activities](Activities#Downtime%20Activity), you can spend a day finding someone interested in purchasing an item for full price (materials + labour).
-This is a skill test based on the settlement's Wealth + your [Converse](Converse), and a difficulty based on the rarity of the item.
+This is a skill test based on the settlement's Wealth + your [Connection](Communication#Connection), and a difficulty based on the rarity of the item.

 #### Haggling
 You may use converse to attempt to get better deals when commissioning items.
-This is an opposed [Converse](Converse) test against the craftsman.
+This is an opposed [Connection](Communication#Connection) test against the craftsman.
 For every [Step Of Success](Skills#Step%20Of%20Success) you receive 1 silver off the asking price.

 #### Name Your Price
 You can buy any item, even a person's personal equipment.

 #### Promissory Note
-You can go into debt an amount of silver equal to 10 x [Fellowship](Stats#Fellowship) by writing promissory notes to merchants.
+You can go into debt an amount of silver equal to 10 x [Communication](Communication) by writing promissory notes to merchants.
 You need to pay this off before you can use this ability again.

 #### Suburbanite
 You receive a +1 to all skill tests related to surviving and navigating urban areas.